cwjohan/node-redis-queue-web-demo/README.md

 value is computed for the page body.
 When complete, the URL and SHA1 values are displayed on this app's main page.

+While most people would not find such SHA1 values terribly useful, it illustrates how a web app may communicate with one or more background worker processes to which it offloads time-consuming tasks.
+The web app puts URLs in a queue which is consumed by the worker process, which computes SHA1 values and returns the results in a separate result queue specific to the session ID of the user.

 ##Installation

     git clone https://github.com/cwjohan/node-redis-queue-web-demo.git

 ##Run the demo

+To run using foreman,

     npm start

+Otherwise, in separate console windows, run

+    node worker.js

+    node web.js

 ##Environment Variables

+Note that when running under foreman, the values for these enviornment variables may be picked up from the .env file or from the `-p` parameter on the foreman command line.

 ####PORT